fluencelabs/docs/docs/stake/overview.md

 ### The incentivization layer

-A collateral must be staked to allow the provision of providers' compute on Fluence and incentivize them to act wisely.
+Collateral must be staked to allow the provision of providers' compute on Fluence and incentivize them to act wisely.
 If anyone acts dishonestly—for example, if Compute Units fail to submit capacity proofs — this collateral is partially slashed.

 This mechanism involves two parties: the **Compute Provider** with compute power, who earns from proof submission and renting compute power through the Marketplace, and the **Staker**, who earns rewards from providing the collateral.
 Only staked CUs are considered active in the Marketplace, which is a prerequisite for participating in the reward and user computing programs.